 Meghann is Associate Professor in Cultural Geography at Wageningen University & Research in the Netherlands.
 She is a member of Wageningen's Centre for Space, Place and Society (CSPS) and Tourism@WUR.
 Recipient of the 2011 RGS-IBG Jacques May Award for best PhD thesis in the field of Health & Medical Geography, she holds a PhD in Human Geography from the University of St Andrews in the United Kingdom.
 She is the author of over 35 peer-reviewed journal articles, book chapters and books.
 Please visit this page to see her CV.

 Meghann is passionate about exploring international travel's capacity to expose people to diverse ways of being in the world and instil in them greater awareness of and sensitivity to humankind's interconnectedness and mutual accountability.
 Something of a global nomad herself, she's spent nearly all of her adult life outside of the United States and is a dual US and Portuguese citizen.
 She's studied and worked in Canada, Morocco, Belgium, Portugal, Scotland, Malaysia and the Netherlands.

-Meghann draws on this international experience in her research and teaching on diverse facets of cross-border mobility.
+Meghann draws on this international experience in her research and teaching on diverse facets of cross-border mobility and transformative learning.
 Her main research interests include 1) transnational medical and long-term care, 2) migrants' integration and heritage-making practices, and 3) travel and recreational opportunities for people with disabilities.
 This work has led to collaborations with scholars, governmental bodies and non-governmental organisations in Australia, Canada, Malaysia, Japan, the Netherlands, Portugal, Singapore, South Korea, Switzerland, the UK and the US.
 She was a visiting scholar at Rikkyo University in Japan (2014) and the University of Malaya in Malaysia (2013-14).
-In addition to sitting on the editorial board for the academic journal Current Issues in Tourism, she is a member of the International Migration, Integration & Social Cohesion (IMISCOE) network and the IOM's Migration Health and Development Research Initiative (MHADRI).
+In addition to sitting on the editorial board for the academic journals Globalization & Health and Current Issues in Tourism, she is a member of the International Migration, Integration & Social Cohesion (IMISCOE) network and the IOM's Migration Health and Development Research Initiative (MHADRI).
 She also sits on the Dutch Association for Women Professors (LNVH) Sounding Board for Associate Professors.

 Testimonials from fellow researchers, members of civil society organisations and students about her work and contributions can be found here.